← Back to Orinode

 Nigerian Pidgin (Naija) Speech Recognition

-Orinode's Pidgin ASR is one of the strongest results in Aria v1: 9.8% WER on 200 spontaneous samples (May 2026).
+Orinode's Pidgin ASR is one of the strongest results in Maraba v1: 9.8% WER on 200 spontaneous samples (May 2026).
 Nigerian Pidgin — locally Naija — is the most widely spoken Nigerian language with an estimated 75+ million speakers, yet it has no dedicated language slot in any global ASR model.
 We made one.

 What Nigerian Pidgin is